Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

             * Type: Boolean
             * Optional: yes
             * Default: false
-            * Note: It is an error to specify this parameter if the specified asset class already exists for the specified account.
+            * Note: It is an error to specify this parameter if the specified asset label already exists for the specified account.
         * ``` combinable ``` \
           Determines whether the asset can be combined
             * Type: Boolean
             * Optional: yes
             * Default: false
-            * Note: It is an error to specify this parameter if the specified asset class already exists for the specified account.
+            * Note: It is an error to specify this parameter if the specified asset label already exists for the specified account.
         * ``` data ``` \
           up to 127 Latin-1 characters